Senior 10 min · March 05, 2026

 • Python calls iter() on the collection to get an iterator object

-• Each iteration calls next() to get the next item — StopIteration ends the loop
+• Each iteration calls next() to get the next item — StopIteration signals the end and the loop exits cleanly

-• The loop variable is assigned fresh on each iteration — it does not persist state between rounds
+• The loop variable is assigned fresh on each iteration — it does not carry state between rounds

 • Any object that implements __iter__ and __next__ can be looped over — not just lists

-• Indentation defines the loop body — no braces needed, Python enforces structure visually
+• Indentation defines the loop body — no braces needed, Python enforces structure through layout

-Strings, tuples, dictionaries, files, generators, and database query results are all iterable.
+Strings, tuples, dictionaries, files, generators, database query results, and network responses are all fair game.

-Rule: if you can use 'in' with it in a membership test, you can loop over it.
+The practical rule: if you can use 'in' with it in a membership test, you can almost certainly loop over it.

-Understanding iter() and next() is what separates developers who debug iterator errors from developers who are confused by them.
+Understanding iter() and next() is what separates engineers who debug iterator errors confidently from engineers who just add print statements and hope.

-A for loop visits every item in an iterable — Python handles the counting.
+A for loop visits every item in an iterable — Python handles the counting and advancing automatically.

 The loop variable is assigned fresh each iteration — it holds the current item only.

-Any object implementing __iter__ can be looped over — understanding iter() and next() makes debugging iterator errors straightforward.
+Any object implementing __iter__ can be looped over — understanding iter() and next() makes debugging iterator errors straightforward instead of mysterious.

 Choosing What to Loop Over